pierre-rouleau/pel/README.rst

        installed.
 PEL currently provides access to over 190 top-level packages.
 The actual number of packages is larger when counting their dependencies.

 ..
-[4] **Quick initialization**: On my system with 182 packages with
+[4] **Quick initialization**: On my 2014 iMac running macOS Mojave in
-       benchmark-init on I get about 0.4 seconds on a 2014 iMac running macOS Mojave in terminal mode and 0.6 seconds in graphics mode, and get similar times on Linux running inside VMs.
-I can reduce this further by reducing the number of features supported by turning them off and run **M-x pel-cleanup** to remove them from Emacs path and internal processing.
-It can go even faster when using PEL's *fast-startup* setup!
+       terminal mode running Emacs 26.3 I get the following startup time:

+       - with 182 packages, benchmark-init reports about 0.4 second startup-time,
+       - with 238 packages, benchmark-init reports about 0.6 second startup-time,
+       - with 238 packages, in **fast startup** operation mode, benchmark-init reports about **0.1 second startup-time**.

+       It's possible to reduce this further by restricting the number of used package.
+This must be done in normal operation mode (as opposition to the fast startup operation mode) by changing the PEL user-options and then running the **M-x pel-cleanup** command.
+Once done, return to fast startup operation mode.

+       The time reduction of fast startup mode depends on the number of packages that can be bundled by PEL.
+Those that have all their files in the same directory can be bundled.
 .. links

 .. _PEL Key Maps PDF:   https://raw.githubusercontent.com/pierre-rouleau/pel/master/doc/pdf/-pel-key-maps.pdf